ansible/ansible/rst/modules.rst

 *state*:

 * Defaults to 'present'.
 When 'absent', the user account will be removed if present.
 Optionally additional removal behaviors can be set with the 'force' or 'remove' parameter values (see below).

+*system*:

+* (new in 0.4) Indicates the user (when being created), should be a system account.
+This does not allow changing users from and to system accounts.

 *force*: